vinaya » pli-tv-pvr » Parivāra

 Ñattidutiyakammaṁ satta ṭhānāni gacchati.

-A legal procedure consisting of getting permission applies in seven situations.
+A legal procedure consisting of one motion and one announcement applies in seven situations.

 Ñatticatutthakammaṁ satta ṭhānāni gacchati.

-A legal procedure consisting of getting permission applies in seven situations.
+A legal procedure consisting of one motion and three announcements applies in seven situations.

 Apalokanakammaṁ katamāni pañca ṭhānāni gacchati?